This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Understand your loved one's strengths and weaknesses:

 A stroke can affect a person in many ways.
-Understand what he can do on his own, and what help he may need.
-You can support him by doing the following:
+Understand what he or she can do and what help may be needed.
+You can show support by doing the following:

-- Focus on what he can do.
-Encourage him to do as many self-care tasks as possible.
-Help him build on his strengths.
-Do not point out what he used to be able to do.
+- Encourage self-care tasks.
+Encourage him or her to do as many self-care tasks as possible.
+Help build on strengths.
+Do not point out what he or she used to be able to do.
 Some effects of a stroke may be permanent.

-- Help him exercise his mind.
-Play games with him, or give him crossword puzzles to do.
-Mind exercises may help him improve problem solving skills and memory.
+- Help your loved one exercise his or her mind.
+Board games, crossword puzzles, and mind exercises may help improve problem solving skills and memory.

-- Give him simple step-by-step directions.
-He may have difficulty paying attention or completing tasks.
-Use simple, short sentences to help him complete tasks or understand what he needs to do.
+- Give simple step-by-step directions.
+He or she may have difficulty paying attention or completing tasks.

 - Be patient.
-He may think and act slower after a stroke.
-Let him know that you are there to support him.
+Your loved one may think and act more slowly after a stroke.
+Let him or her know that you are there to give support.

-He may need a number of therapies or medicines after a stroke.
+Your loved one may need several therapies or medicines after a stroke.
 It is important for you to know the following:

 - The goals of therapy

-- Reasons for new medicines, and what side effects to report
+- Reasons for new medicines, when and how to give each medicine, and side effects to report

-- The lifestyle changes he may need to make such as changes in diet, getting more exercise, or quitting smoking
+- Lifestyle changes such as healthy eating, getting more exercise, or quitting smoking

-- What assistive devices he may need and how they are used
+- Assistive devices needed and how they are used

 Understand your loved one's insurance plan:

-Find out what services are covered by his insurance plan.
+Find out the services covered by his or her insurance plan.
 Understand the out-of-pocket costs.
 Talk to a social worker or case manager about services that are not covered.

 Help decrease your loved one's risk for another stroke:

-- Make sure he takes medicines as directed.
+- Help him or her take medicines as directed.
 Blood thinners and medicines to manage blood pressure or heart conditions can decrease the risk for another stroke.
-You may need to set an alarm.
-You may need to use other reminders to help him remember to take medicines on time.
+You may need to set an alarm or use other reminders if medicines need to be given at certain times each day.

 - Tape electrical cords down or remove them from hallways and walkways.

-- Make sure your home is lighted well.
+- Make sure the home has good lighting.

 Take care of yourself:

-Caring for a stroke survivor can be mentally, physically, and emotionally difficult.
+- Ask for help.
+Healthcare providers can help you find respite care if needed.
+This means medical care providers take care of your loved one so you can rest.
+You may be able to get help from home health aids or nurses.
+You may also be able to get help with transportation to appointments.
 Ask family or friends to stay with your loved one so you can have a break.
 Take time for yourself to relax and enjoy activities.
 Eat healthy foods, exercise, and get plenty of rest.